cduncan2023/cduncan2023/README.md

 - 👋 Hi, I’m @cduncan2023
 - 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning about deep / machine learning and design algorithms
+- 🌱 I’m currently learning about artifical intelligence and mobile applications
-- 📫 How to reach me carladuncan241@gmail.com
+- 📫 How to reach me carladuncan241@gmail.com or cduncan2023@fau.edu
 - ⚡ Fun fact: I love to read, play racquetball, and try new foods!

 <!---